 The only things missing in the editor I can think of are version history and a card for email capture.
 But you still can use custom HTML to create email captures without much trouble.

-On Ghost, you can make tables and product review cards with descriptions and star ratings.
-Also, you have different styles for callouts and quotes.
-It's excellent.
+You can make tables and product review cards on Ghost with descriptions and star ratings.

 Who wins this category?